buildroot/buildroot/board/beaglev/readme.txt

 through a recovery process.
 This requires wiring up to a separate debug UART, which pins are located near the HDMI connector.
 See https://wiki.seeedstudio.com/BeagleV-Update-bootloader-ddr-init-boot-uboot-Recover-bootloader/ section "Recover the bootloader" for more details.
+The instructions make use of a jh7100-recover tool, which Buildroot has built as part of this defconfig: it is available as output/host/bin/jh7100-recover.